 We are ideally placed to take advantage of some of the country's best theatres, in York, Manchester, Sheffield, Scarborough, Hull, Leeds and more.
-As a student of theatre we want you to become familiar with as much and as wide a range of theatre as possible.
-We run regular trips to local and regional theatres, some may be connected directly to a module and others are of wider interest, we encourage you to make your own way to see more.
+As a student of theatre we want you to become familiar with as much and as wide a range of theatre as possible, and so we run regular trips to local and regional theatres.
+Some of these trips may be connected directly to a module and others will be of wider interest.
 The majority of organised trips are optional, but you should budget for at least one theatre trip a term.

 UK/EU or international fees?
 The level of fee that you will be asked to pay depends on whether you're classed as a UK/EU or international student.